-Following the approval from the Federal Reserve Board on October 14, 2015 to become a stand-alone savings and loan holding company and our subsequent separation from GE on November 17, 2015, Synchrony is now subject to the capital requirements as prescribed by Basel III capital rules and the requirements of the Dodd-Frank Act.
+Synchrony is now subject to the capital requirements as prescribed by Basel III capital rules and the requirements of the Dodd-Frank Act.

-The Bank is required to conduct stress tests on an annual basis, and beginning on January 1, 2017, Synchrony will be required to conduct stress tests on annual basis.
-Under the OCC's and the Federal Reserve Board's stress test regulations, the Bank is, and Synchrony will be, required to use stress-testing methodologies providing for results under at least three different sets of conditions, including baseline, adverse and severely adverse conditions.
-In addition, while as a savings and loan holding company Synchrony currently is not subject to the Federal Reserve Board's capital planning rule, Synchrony prepares and submits a capital plan to the Federal Reserve Board.
+Synchrony and the Bank are required to conduct stress tests on an annual basis.
+Under the OCC's and the Federal Reserve Board's stress test regulations, the Bank and Synchrony are required to use stress-testing methodologies providing for results under various economic and financial market stress.
+In addition, while as a savings and loan holding company Synchrony is currently not subject to the Federal Reserve Board's capital planning rule, Synchrony submitted a capital plan to the Federal Reserve Board in April 2017.